 The remaining two group members will focus on the implementation of the hardware system.
 The team will design the schematics and all of the pinout diagrams for the embedded system and build the first prototype on a breadboard.
-The secondary responsibility will be to implement the code for the RFID and Piezoelectric subsystem.
-The code will be implemented using the design specifications as well as the state diagrams in the design section of the document.
+The secondary responsibility is to implement the code for the RFID and Piezoelectric subsystem.
+The code was implemented using the design specifications as well as the state diagrams in the design section of the document.